Iskander short-range ballistic missile

 Iskander-M was planned to be accepted into the armaments of the Russian ground forces in 2011.
 (462)

 The Iskander-E missile shown on its mobile launcher.
+Click to enlarge.
 Copyright © 2001 Anatoly Zak